COVID-19 FAQs and resources

 We are committed to providing our patient families with information and resources to help manage your health and overall well-being.
 Browse this page for tips from our experts on a variety of topics, links to trusted state and national sources, and more.
 If you are a health care professional, school or child care center please access our separate resources page.

 can I or my child get a COVID-19 vaccine at Dayton Children's?

 View more information about vaccines at Dayton Children's here.

 my child has symptoms of COVID-19. should they be tested?

 If your child has symptoms of COVID-19 or you believe they have been exposed, talk to your child's doctor to discuss options.
 If you can't get in to see your child's doctor, you can also schedule a video visit with Dayton Children's Kids Express to speak with a pediatric nurse practitioner.

 If your child is sick, they should not go to school or child care.
-Depending on the circumstances, they may need to stay home and away from others for up to 14 days.
+Depending on the circumstances, they may need to stay home and away from others for a period of time.
 There is no different treatment for COVID-19, unless symptoms become severe.